codeforkjeff/adventofcode2024/README.md

 I almost always have to rewrite/refactor the part 1 solution to answer part 2 of puzzles.
 For day 10, however, I had already written code to find all the unique trails for part 1, so I literally didn't need to do anything except count them for part 2.
 I'll take that win!

+### 12/11/2024

+Day 11 part 2 is the first problem I had to sleep on.
+Initially I thought it was one of those where you don't actually need to iterate, you could pre-calculate the resulting number of stones at a given evolution.
+I'm still not sure if that could actually work.
+In the end, I simply figured out a more efficient representation for iteration.
+It worked nicely.